Knowing how to tell if a wall is load bearing is critical before starting any kind of demolition or remodeling project.

 Check the Attic:

-For instance, if you notice braces bearing down onto walls or or ceiling joists stopping and starting over a wall, it’s highly likely those walls are load bearing.
+If you notice braces bearing down onto walls or ceiling joists stopping and starting over a wall, it’s highly likely those walls are load bearing.

 The photo below shows both of the scenarios mentioned above indicating that the wall below (depicted in orange) is load bearing.